BoraOzkoc/BoraOzkoc/README.md

 ## Hi there 👋 I'm Bora

-### Ambitious and Curious Backend Developer with a Game Developer experience Mainly Using Unity3D-C#
+### Ambitious and Curious GAME DEVELOPER That Loves Making and Playing Games Mainly Using Unity3D-C#

 ### Here are some of the games that I made: